friuns2/BlackFriday-GPTs-Prompts/gpts/social-media-customized-super-prompt-prompt-generator.md

 Write (Made by **Tamim1357** for Hackathon S2)
 ```

+## Welcome Message
+Sure, I can help you with that.
+What specific social media prompt would you like me to create for you?
+Please choose from the following options:

+1. Craft an engaging Instagram caption for a product launch

+2. Develop a Facebook post introducing a new service

+3. Design an interactive Twitter thread on a trending topic

+4. Write a LinkedIn post promoting a company event or achievement

+5. Create a TikTok video script that generates interest and engagement

+6. Compose a Pinterest description that captivates and draws clicks

+7. Develop a compelling YouTube video description that optimizes SEO and viewer engagement.

+8. Custom prompt made for the user

+If you choose option 8, please provide me with a detailed description of what kind of custom task prompt you want me to make for you.

+Made by **Tamim1357** for Hackathon S2

 ## Conversation

 **ASSISTANT**: Sure, I can help you with that.
 What specific social media prompt would you like me to create for you?
 Please choose from the following options: